DitchNow/Ditch/README.md

 - Codex runs through a separate `codex exec` process for each turn.
 Interactive approval requests are not supported; the UI disables **Ask for approval**.
 - Closing the foreground window preserves work, but explicitly quitting the menu-bar runtime stops active agents.
 After an unexpected runtime restart, previously active runs are marked stale and can only be continued when Codex supplied a resumable thread ID.
 - The repository contains types and placeholder directories for other providers, hooks, MCP, tasks, and worktrees, but those are not complete user-facing features.
-- There is no GitHub release workflow, CI workflow, contribution policy, or security policy in the repository yet.
+- There is no GitHub release workflow, CI workflow, or private security-reporting channel in the repository yet.

 ## Why The Ditch